thedigitalgarage/meteorjs-ex/README.md

 #### Success

-You should now have a Meteor welcome page rendered via AngularJS.
+You should now have a Meteor welcome page.

 #### Pushing updates